pematon/adminer/README.md

 ==========

 **AdminNeo** is a full-featured database management tool written in PHP.
 It consists of a single file ready to deploy to the target server.
-As a companion, **AdminNeo Editor** offers data manipulation for end-users.
+As a companion, **EditorNeo** offers data manipulation for end-users.

 Supported database drivers:
 - MySQL, MariaDB, PostgreSQL, SQLite, MS SQL, Oracle, MongoDB